 There is no messy ash that needs to be dumped constantly and you don’t have to worry about the wind floating burning embers around your yard.
 As long as you have propane in the tank you are ready to go.

-Looking for the best gas grill under $500 to jazz up the summer BBQ party? then you might have landed on the right page.
+Anyways, we have reviewed some of the best gas grills under $500 to jazz up your summer BBQ party.
 Gas grills in this price range are typically made of stainless steel and offer a great versatility.

 From searing steaks, cooking hamburger to frying hash browns for breakfast- you can do all these and more on these gas grills.

 Editor’s Choice: The 7 Best Gas Grills to buy in 2018To make your job easier, we did an extensive research for more than 20 hours to find the best rated gas grill for you.
 These gas grills were selected based on their build quality, heating performance and thousands of user reviews.

 |2.
 Char-Broil Signature 525 Grill||13,000||525 & 200 sq inch||4.5|